Jellyverse (JLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jellyverse Historical Price

-According to the latest data gathered on Jellyverse live price page, the current price of Jellyverse is 0.00511483USD.
-The circulating supply of Jellyverse(JLY) is 145.87M JLY , giving it a market capitalization of $745.95K.
+According to the latest data gathered on Jellyverse live price page, the current price of Jellyverse is 0.00494564USD.
+The circulating supply of Jellyverse(JLY) is 149.15M JLY , giving it a market capitalization of $737.99K.

 How Does Jellyverse (JLY) Price Prediction Module Work?